Boris Johnson has lots to prove after vote, says Welsh Secretary

 The senior Welsh Tory said the vote, which Mr Johnson won, was "decisive", but said the prime minister has "lots to prove".

+Fearing defeat to Labour at the next election, the MP added: "He has to resign.
+If not, the 2024 election will look like Blair's second coming."

+Another Welsh Conservative MP, asked if the prime minister was safe, said: "With this PM I don't know.
+Under normal circumstances someone would consider their position."

-Speaking to the BBC News Channel, Mr Hart said it was a "very clear result".
+But speaking to the BBC News Channel, Mr Hart said it was a "very clear result".

-"Of course he has lots to prove," Mr Hart said.
+"Of course he has lots to prove," he said.

 "It's been a difficult choppy chapter.
 Lots to prove to voters, lots to prove to colleagues, but tonight was pretty decisive."